 Homemade Disinfectant Wipes

 You need an empty container to hold all the wipes in.
 Then have from fifteen to twenty squares of cloth, like old dish towels, or T-shirts.
 Put these squares in the container and then mix up the homemade recipe in a bowl.
-Combine one cup of water, quarter of a cup of vinegar, eight drops each of tea tree oil, eucalyptus essential oil and lemon essential oil together.
-Pour this mixture over the cloths and use them as needed.
+Combine one cup of water, a quarter of a cup of vinegar, eight drops each of tea tree oil, eucalyptus essential oil, and lemon essential oil together.
+Pour this mixture over the clothes and use them as needed.

-You need vinegar, baking soda and hot water to take care of your slow drains.
-First pour in a full pot of boiling hot water.
+You need vinegar, baking soda, and hot water to take care of your slow drains.
+First, pour in a full pot of boiling hot water.
 Then add half a cup of baking soda and let it stand for a few minutes.
-Next add one cup of vinegar and one cup of very hot water down the drain and cover it if you own a drain plug.
-Now let this compound work for about ten minutes and end with pouring more boiling water down the drain.
+Next, add one cup of vinegar and one cup of very hot water down the drain and cover it if you own a drain plug.
+Now let this compound work for about ten minutes and end by pouring more boiling water down the drain.

 You might have to do this one more time, but it does work and has no caustic smells.

 **There are a number of recipes to make Toilet Bowl Cleaner, but this one is the simplest formula.
 Lemonade Kool-Aid!
-Well it can be any flavour, but lemonade was the most recommended.
+Well, it can be any flavor, but the lemonade was the most recommended.

 It is best to do this at the very end of the day, so your toilet can keep this in it overnight.
 Pour the Kool-Aid on the insides of the toilet bowl and let it stand overnight.
 Use a toilet brush and scrub it around, then flush.
 You are done!